HotPotatoC/kvstore/README.md

 ![kvstore in action](.github/kvstore.gif)

-# Please Note
+# NOTE

 This project is not **yet** targeted for production use.
-The purpose of this project at the moment is mostly just for fun and learning.
+This project is currently marked as experimental and for educational purposes only.

 Want to expand this project? open up an [issue](https://github.com/HotPotatoC/kvstore/issues/new) or you can contact me on juandotulung@gmail.com